josedsj/SNA/README.md

-# SNA
-Social Media Analysis
+# Social Media Analysis

+This repository contains information on how to build communities in -Spotify
+-Twitter